-The company’s Board of Directors is responsible to organize the internal controls in the company.
-Internal control aims to ensure the efficiency and profitability of company operations, the reliability of information and compliance of the rules and regulations.
+The Board’s responsibility is to organize the internal control in the company.
+The aim of the internal control is to ensure the effectiveness and profitability of the actions, the reliability of information and compliance with rules and regulations.
 Internal control is part of the daily management of the company.

-The control system is based on Group-level policies, guidelines and processes and controls of business operations and support processes.
-The operating culture is being built by the steering and control of the company’s operations by the Board of Directors, the management methods of the company’s management, the company’s organizational structure and management system, effective utilization of global information system as well as the employees’ competence.
+The control system is based on group-level policies, guidelines and processes, and the control of business operations and support processes.
+An operating culture is being built by the steering and control of the company’s operations by the Board of Directors, the management methods of the company’s management, the company’s organizational structure and management system, the effective utilization of the global information system and employee competence.

-The Board of directors has confirmed the risk management principles of Detection Technology.
-The company’s risk management supports the attainment of strategic goals and ensures the continuity of business operations.
+The Board has confirmed the risk management principles for Detection Technology.
+The company’s risk management supports the achievement of strategic goals and ensures the continuity of business operations.